Worst local snowfall of the week through, but more likely in coming days, NWS says

 "While you should still take it slow out there, road conditions have improved substantially," INDOT said.

-A travel watch was in effect for Lake, LaPorte and Jasper counties through Wednesday morning, which means that conditions are threatening to public safety and the public should engage only in essential travel, the Indiana Department of Homeland Security said.
+A travel watch was in effect for Jasper County through 4 p.m.
+Wednesday.
+A travel watch means that conditions are threatening to public safety and the public should engage only in essential travel, the Indiana Department of Homeland Security said.

-Meanwhile, Newton County was under a travel advisory, the lowest level of local travel advisory.
-It indicates that routine travel or activities may be restricted in some areas and that the public should use caution or avoid those areas, IDHS said.
+Meanwhile, Newton County was under a travel advisory, the lowest level of local travel advisory, until about 3:20 p.m.
+A travel advisory indicates that routine travel or activities may be restricted in some areas and that the public should use caution or avoid those areas, IDHS said.

-A local travel advisory was not in effect Wednesday for Porter County.

 Snowfall totals

-Snowfall totals between Monday and Tuesday, provided by the National Weather Service, show much of the Chicago area and Northwest Indiana received over 12 inches, with isolated pockets getting up to 18 inches.
+Estimated accumulation totals Monday and Tuesday, provided by the National Weather Service, show much of the Chicago area and Northwest Indiana received over 12 inches, with isolated pockets getting up to 18 inches.

 Observations were collected from a variety of sources, including volunteer weather observers, with varying equipment and exposures.
-Not all data listed are considered official.
+Not all data listed are considered official, NWS said.

 Cook County